 Natural pearls are created by, well, nature.
 The secretion of nacre is a defense system when irritants enter the soft cavity of a mollusk.
 Being on the seabed bustling with life, seawater sand or dust can enter anytime.
-Even though it sounds like mollusks just bursting with pearls all the time, natural pearls aren’t used in jewelry because diving and searching for these mollusks is a dangerous profession.
-So yes, natural pearls do exist.
-But they’re rare and expensive compared to farmed pearls.
+Even though it sounds like mollusks are bursting with pearls all the time, natural pearls are rare and expensive because diving and searching for these mollusks is a dangerous profession.

 Cultured pearls aren’t synthetic pearls.
 They’re still created inside a living mollusk and produced by its nacre.
-The difference is how the process is intentional.
-Unlike wild mollusk, pearl farmers nourish and care for the mollusk to ensure successful harvest.
+The difference is the intentionality of the process.
+Unlike wild mollusks, pearl farmers nourish and care for the mollusk to ensure a successful harvest.
 Think of it as the difference between wild forest bananas and bananas grown on a plantation.

 Freshwater pearls grow inside mollusks in the river and lake.
 They come in a range of sizes, shapes, and colors.
-Mollusks are usually bigger than oysters (which produce saltwater pearls) so a mollusk can create multiple pearls at a time.
+Mollusks are usually bigger than oysters (which produce saltwater pearls), so a mollusk can create multiple pearls at a time.
 Freshwater pearls farmers also harvest it more often (once every two years) than seawater pearls farmers.
 In other words, freshwater pearls are abundant.
-Since they’re cultured, the farmers have control over the shape, so there are pearls shaped as crosses, moons and stars.
+Since they’re cultured, farmers can control the shape, so there are pearls shaped as crosses, moons and stars.

-The downside to freshwater pearls is its smaller size and less lustrous shine.
+The downsides to freshwater pearls are their smaller size and less lustrous shine.
 Most freshwater pearls come from China.